 Affiliated with the Texas A&M Association of Former Students

-SCHOLARSHIP APPLICATION INFORMATION SHEET
+Texas A&M SCHOLARSHIP APPLICATION INFORMATION SHEET

 DEADLINE: Application and required documents must be postmarked by March 31.

 ELIGIBILITY: Applicants must satisfy the following requirements: 1) High school seniors (or equivalent including home schooled students) or transfer students who have applied for admission to Texas A&M University for the upcoming fall semester OR students currently enrolled at Texas A&M. 2) Residents of the Western North Carolina Counties of Ashe, Watauga, Avery, Caldwell, Burke, Cleveland, Mitchell, McDowell, Rutherford, Yancey, Polk, Madison, Buncombe, Henderson, Haywood, Transylvania, Jackson, Swain, Macon, Graham, Clay and Cherokee.
 3) A United States Citizen.
 4) Maintain a 2.5 GPA and a minimum of 12 hours each funded semester.
 5) Twelve of the required hours must be taken at a main Texas A&M campus (College Station, Galveston, etc.).
-No online or in residence courses at another college may be counted in the 12 hour total without special permission from the scholarship committee.
-6) We will consider students with special circumstances on a case by case basis (illness, study abroad, special A&M-endorsed programs/internships).
+No online or in-residence courses at another college may be counted in the 12-hour total without special permission from the scholarship committee.
+6) We will consider students with special circumstances on a case-by-case basis (illness, study abroad, special A&M-endorsed programs/internships).
 7) Agree to notify the WCAMC scholarship committee within 4 weeks, if they fall below the required 12 hours, or fail to meet one of the above eligibility requirements.
 8) Failure to notify the scholarship committee could result in delayed or cancelled disbursement, and the recipient may be asked to repay the scholarship funds.
 9) In order to receive scholarship funding. applicants must receive permission from the scholarship committee for other types of enrollment such as travel abroad, dual enrollment, or cooperative study programs at another institution.

-NON DISCRIMINATION: Selection will be made without regard to the applicant’s race, color, gender, religious creed, national or ethnic origin or educationally unrelated handicaps.
+NON-DISCRIMINATION: Selection will be made without regard to the applicant’s race, color, gender, religious creed, national or ethnic origin or educationally unrelated handicaps.

 INTERVIEW: Personal or telephone interviews will be scheduled for qualified applicants prior to April 15.
 Applicants are encouraged to interview in person.
 Currently enrolled A&M students are encouraged to request early interviews if they are in NC during December break, Spring break, or other times.

-AWARD DATE: The scholarship will be awarded at the Western Carolina A&M Club Muster ceremony held around April 21st each year.
+AWARD DATE: The scholarship will be awarded or announced at the Western Carolina A&M Club Muster ceremony held around April 21st each year.
 Scholarship recipients or a family representative must be present at Muster and will be introduced and recognized.